-This company structure is commonly used by non-profit organisations such as clubs, sports associations, community projects and charities.
+A Private Company Limited by Guarantee is a type of company that is commonly used by non-profit organisations such as clubs, sports associations, community projects and charities.

 It protects the personal finances of the company owners in a way similar to a company limited by shares.
 Instead of having shareholders and shares, however, it has guarantors and guarantees.
 The guarantors' financial liability is restricted to the amount of money that they guarantee when forming the company.